google-research/google-research/pgdl/README.md

 ## License

-The trained checkpoints as well as other metadata are released under [Apache 2.0 license](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)).
+The trained checkpoints as well as other metadata are released under the [Apache 2.0 license](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)).

 To aid reproducibility, we've also included the datasets that are used to train the models in the zip files; these datasets retain their original licenses and terms.